nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

 When declaring variables that are easily deducible from context, prefer to declare them with ``auto`` instead of repeating the type name.
 Not only does this improve code readability, by making lines shorter, but it also facilitates future code refactoring.
-When declaring variables, prefer to use direct-initialization, to avoid repeating the type name.

 .. sourcecode:: cpp